coala/coala/docs/Developers/Writing_Native_Bears.rst

     coala --show-bears

 This shows a list of all installed bears.
-We can find our NewBear in the list.
+We can find our NewBear on the list.

 What Data Types are Supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~